-Caps/Limitations Maximum of 24 visits per client annually
+Maximum of 24 visits per client annually

-Oral Health Care Standard Performance Measure/Method Provider/ Sub-recipient Responsibility Support for Oral Health Services including diagnostic, preventive, and therapeutic dental care that is in compliance with state dental practice laws, includes evidence-based clinical decisions that are informed by the American Dental Practice Parameters, is based on an oral health treatment plan, adheres to specified service cap, and is provided by licensed and certified dental professionals Documentation that: Oral health services are provided by general dental practitioners, dental specialists, dental hygienists and auxiliaries and meet current dental care guidelines Oral health professionals providing the services have appropriate and valid licensure and certification, based on Florida and Palm Beach County laws Clinical decisions that are supported by the American Dental Practice Parameters An oral health treatment plan is developed for each eligible client and signed by the oral health professional rendering the services Services fall within specified service caps, expressed by dollar amount, type of procedure, limitations of the number of procedures, or a combination of any of the above, as determined by the HIV CARE Council or Recipient Maintain a dental record for each client that is signed by the licensed provider and includes a treatment plan, services provided, and any referrals made Maintain, and provide to Recipient on request, copies of professional licensure and certification
+Oral Health Care Performance Measure/Method Provider/ Sub-recipient Responsibility a) Documentation that: Oral healthcare services, which meet current dental care guidelines, are provided by dental professionals, including general dental practitioners, dental specialists, dental hygienists, and licensed dental assistants.
+Oral healthcare professionals providing services have appropriate and valid licensure and certification based on state and local laws.
+Clinical decisions are supported by the American Dental Association Dental Practice Parameters.
+An oral healthcare treatment plan is developed for each eligible client and signed by the oral health professional rendering the services.
+Services fall within specified service caps, expressed by dollar amount, type of procedure, the limitations on the number of procedures, or a combination of any of the above, as determined by the Planning Council or recipient under RWHAP Part A. a) Maintain a dental record for each client that is signed by the licensed provider and includes a treatment plan, services provided, and any referrals made. b) Maintain and provide to the recipient on request, copies of professional licensure and certification.